virajbhutada/Python-Data-Structures-Algorithms-Toolkit/README.md

   - **`dynamic_programming/`**: Implementations of dynamic programming problems such as Fibonacci sequence, Knapsack problem, and Longest Common Subsequence.
   - **`greedy/`**: Algorithms that use a greedy approach, including Activity Selection and Huffman Coding.
   - **`sorting/`**: Sorting algorithms including Bubble Sort, Quick Sort, Merge Sort, and Heap Sort.

+- **`backtracking/`**: Solutions to problems using the backtracking approach, such as N-Queens and Sudoku Solver.
 - **`data_structures/`**: Contains implementations of fundamental data structures.
   - **`arrays/`**: Array-based operations and utilities.
   - **`linked_list/`**: Implementations of various linked list types.